Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 Cost Comparison

-Cloud AI vs. Island Mountain for Tribal Government
+Cloud AI vs. an On-Premise Deployment for Tribal Government

 Capital expenditure vs. recurring operational cost - framed for tribal budget cycles.

-Cloud AI (15 Users) Island Mountain Summit Base
+Cloud AI (15 Users) an Island Mountain build

 Budget Type Recurring operational expense One-time capital expenditure